hcf0x9d/photo-project-admin/readme.md

 ## Work in Progress

-Currently I am rewriting this tool from the ground up to be more efficient, secure and easily portable.
-I am reconsidering the use of a database, instead considering a flat-file approach. the OLD folder contains the original project, which was a hacked together tool for only my personal use.
+Currently I am rewriting this tool from the ground up to be more efficient, and easily portable.

+### Flat-File vs DB

+The original project was written to hit a database, but to make things simple for portability, I am switching to a flat-file approach.
+Those who want a more secure system will want to switch back to a database, but I figure these are low-risk photo sessions for the most part, so high security is not a huge issue.